Athipathi-Janarth/BookStore/README.md

    ```
    npm start
    ```
-   The ScanBook web application will be accessible at `http://localhost:3000`.
+   The website will be accessible at `http://localhost:3000`.